+by NCCN and SIGN)

-Eribulin
+- Eribulin

 Vincristine

 Navelbine

 Lenolinamide

 Bortezomib

 Thalidomide

+Back to top

 6.2.2 [] Pain severity

 [] Record pain severity in detail, using a self-reported validated pain assessment instrument (e.g. the Brief Pain Inventory short form (BPI-SF) recommended by NCCN and SIGN)

+Back to top

 6.2.3 [] Pain experience

 If the person has more than one pain, number each and complete all assessments for each pain (including any pain not caused by cancer).

 6.2.3.1 [] Location

 [] Assess and record:

-- Location (see the Change Pain website for an interactive and printable body diagram) - Presence of radiating pain
+Location (see the Change Pain website for an interactive and printable body diagram) Presence of radiating pain

+Back to top

 6.2.3.2 [] Interference with activities

-[] Assess and record whether and how pain is interfering with the person's daily activities (e.g. walking , sleeping), using a validated assessment tool (e.g. the Brief Pain Inventory short-form (BPI-SF) recommended by NCCN and SIGN)
+[] Assess and record whether and how pain is interfering with the person's daily activities (e.g. walking, sleeping), using a validated assessment tool (e.g. the Brief Pain Inventory short-form (BPI-SF) recommended

+These guidelines have been developed as web-based guidelines and the pdf serves as a reference copy only.
+Please note that this material was published on 16:08, 29 August 2018 and is no longer current.